 Winner of the Prix littéraire des collégiens 2015

 Long-listed for the Prix littéraire France-Québec 2015

 DANIEL GRENIER was born in Brossard, Quebec, in 1980.
-His debut short story collection, Malgré tout on rit à Saint-Henri was published in 2012, and he has translated Anna Leventhal’s Sweet Affliction, Arjun Basu’s Waiting for the Man, and Mireille Silcoff’s Chez L’arabe into French.
-The Longest Year, his first novel, won the Prix littéraire des collégiens and was a finalist for the Governor General’s Literary Award for French Fiction, the Prix des libraires, and the Prix littéraire France-Québec.
+His debut short story collection, Malgré tout on rit à Saint-Henri was published in 2012, and his first novel, L’anée la plus longue (The Longest Year), won the Prix littéraire des collégiens and was a finalist for the Governor General’s Literary Award for French Fiction, the Prix des libraires, and the Prix littéraire France-Québec.
+Grenier has also translated numerous English-language works into French.
 He lives in Quebec City.